Namithareddy105/SomeGeetha-music-player-application/README.md

 You will need a **Spotify Premium** account to play music from [Spotify], but you can use SomeGeetha without a premium account (to play your Spotify playlists from other sources, for example)

-Blade is using the official [Spotify Android Auth] library and [Retrofit] to access the [Spotify Web API], i.e. to obtain user library and playlists.
+SomeGeetha is using the official [Spotify Android Auth] library and [Retrofit] to access the [Spotify Web API], i.e. to obtain user library and playlists.
 In order to play music from Spotify, SomeGeetha uses the [librespot-java] library.